WalrusDevil/Ebin-Shaders-Resurrected/README.md

 - Ebin Resurrected has been tested on Optifine and Iris and is known to work on versions as far back as 1.17.
 Older versions are **unsupported**, however as [Legacy Ebin](https://github.com/BruceKnowsHow/Ebin-Shaders) was still in development during this time, it should work for versions as far back as 1.7.

 ## If you run into problems
-If you are experiencing a problem with Ebin you consider to be a bug, create a new [issue](https://github.com/jbritain/Ebin-Shaders-Resurrected/issues).
-Please read the issue guidelines before creating one and make sure somebody else hasn't raised the same issue already.
+Having problems?
+Join my [Discord Server](https://discord.gg/b9SHNcvs6c) and create a thread in `#support`.
+Alternatively, if you are experiencing a problem with Ebin you consider to be a bug, create a new [issue](https://github.com/jbritain/Ebin-Shaders-Resurrected/issues).
+Please read the issue guidelines before creating one and make sure somebody else hasn't raised the same issue already. **You are likely to get a faster response on Discord**.

 ## Team
 - [jbritain](https://github.com/jbritain): Maintainer